.

 The Holy Qur'an lays down the basic guidelines for Muslims as per the commandments of Allah.
 And living by these commandments of Allah was practically exhibited by the Prophet of Allah (ﷺ) so that others could emulate his life and live a life as commanded by Allah in the Holy Qur'an.

 Etiquettes is the basics Islamic teachings.
 One is told how to live, eat, dress up and meet others.
-The etiquettes also dwell on the we carry ourselves in a society and how to respond to invitations and greetings.
-The way a person eats tells about one's grooming and one's thankfulness to Allah to have provided us food to eat.
+Etiquette also dwells on the way we carry ourselves in a society and how to respond to invitations and greetings.
+The way a person eats speaks of his grooming and one's thankfulness to Allah for having provided us with food to eat.

 “And eat and drink but waste not by extravagance, certainly He (Allâh) likes not Al-Musrifûn (those who waste by extravagance)” [Surah al-A‘raaf 7:31]

 Therefore, while we eat, we must respect the food and not waste it away.
-It is a shame that many of us throw away excess food in the dust bins rather than giving away to those who have been hungry for days.
+It is a shame that many of us throw away excess food in the dustbins rather than giving it away to those who have been hungry for days.
 Eating together also fosters bonding between the ones present with us.
-Even making faces in front of a host is against the very etiquettes of eating and norms.
+Even making faces in front of a host is against the very etiquette of eating and norms.

 Whenever one is getting ready to eat, one must follow the etiquettes as exhibited and taught to us by Prophet Muhammad (ﷺ).
 The Prophet of Allah advised his companions to eat less rather than filling to their fullest: